 How are you gaining a foothold in Mexico?

-“We really don’t know much about this country.
-But luckily the Netherlands Enterprise Agency put us in contact with the Dutch Agriculture Council and the Dutch consulate in Mexico.
+"We really don’t know much about this country.
+Fortunately, the Netherlands Enterprise Agency put us in contact with the Dutch Agriculture Council and the Dutch consulate in Mexico.
 That lowers the threshold for entering this market.
 Among other things the advisers carried out a Business Partner scan that introduced us to interesting business partners in this country.
-Equipped with this knowledge we will soon be heading to an important trade fair in Mexico.”
+Equipped with this knowledge we will soon be heading to an important trade fair in Mexico."

 What obstacles do you need to overcome?

 "Exporting is something new for us.
 There are many things that you don’t initially think of.
 The experienced advisers tell us about the right channels and local ways of doing things.
 And about import levies and surcharges: that’s important for determining your competitive position.
 All this advice helps you to arrive at quick and well-founded choices.
 They also pointed out things like the different mains voltage.
 That may seem like a small detail, but it’s important for our products."